 Military and Veterans Benefits

-Veterans who are attending the Texas Tech University Health Sciences Center may be
+Veterans and dependents who are attending the Texas Tech University Health Sciences

 - GI Bill (Chapter 30) - The Montgomery GI Bill is for individuals who have served on Active Duty.